2020PB/police-brutality/reports/Ohio.md

 ### Man pepper-sprayed at close range | (Believed to be) May 31st

 Image shows a police officer pepper-spraying a man with his hands up at a short distance.
 Exact date is unknown, but earliest appearance found on Twitter was May 31st.
+Location appears to be near Broad and High Streets.

 tags: less-lethal, pepper-spray, protester, spray

 id: oh-columbus-17

-geolocation:
+geolocation: 39.9626564,-83.0007682

 **Links**